openimagingdata/use-cases/README.md

 # OIDM Use Cases

 This repository will be used to collect and document ideas for use cases for the Open Imaging Data Model project.
+We understand not everyone will have all the technical knowledge necessary to flesh out the technical aspects of a use case.
+Feel free to just submit your use case and we will do what we can to fill in the blanks.

+1. What is your use case/idea?
+Please provide an example of the use case to help us better understand.
-1. How to define use cases
+2. How to define the use case:

    - What information should be captured as part of a use case?
    - Do we want a text (Markdown) or data-based format (JSON)?
+   - Any specialized data input (LOINC for lab data, etc)?

-2. How to catalog use cases
+3. How to catalog use cases

    - This repository to start

-3. Categories of use cases
+4. Categories of use cases

    - Workflow/list oriented
    - AI pipeline oriented